What can I do with a psychology degree?

 Which careers attract psychology students?

-Logistics, transport and supply chain was the most popular career choice for students of psychology identified by a 2017 survey of more than 60,000 undergraduates carried out by trendence UK, a partner of TARGETjobs’ parent company GTI.
-Nearly a fifth (18%) of psychology students who participated in the survey said they were interested in this area.
+Charity and not-for-profit was the most popular career choice for students of psychology identified by a 2018 survey of more than 60,000 undergraduates carried out by trendence UK, a partner of TARGETjobs’ parent company GTI.
+Just over a tenth (11.3%) of psychology students who participated in the survey said they were interested in this area.
 The most popular careers for students of psychology were as follows:

 Famous people with psychology degrees